 [Update: I finally figured out how to take an enema quickly and easily: Why and How to Take an Enema.]

-Today I feel like I'm ready to soon break the fast.
+Today I feel like I'm soon ready to break the fast.
 I'm getting a bit bored of it.
 Until now it's been very easy but now I feel like starting to eat some tasty meals again, instead of just drinking juice.
 Yet I still don't feel hungry.

 I have the same cold symptoms still, although much less strong than yesterday.
 This morning I felt fine.
 But I feel tired - I think I didn't really sleep enough tonight, or yesterday.
 But it was quite easy to wake up in the morning, and I made some live carrot, celery, lettuce, lemon and ginger juice.